 - Why Not Now: There's a reason many die-hard fans such as myself consider the Buu Saga a total failure, cool in some ways, but a huge flop overall, weak in storytelling and abominable in characterization, but the crowning moment for this "honor" that exemplifies everything that was wrong with the Buu Saga and indeed late Dragon Ball Z had to be Goku just leaving his sons behind to die on Earth at the hands of Majin Buu when he very easily had the power to save them.
 The plot Hand Waves this by never bringing it up again and implying that since they can be revived from death that it totally nullifies the downright evil crime Goku committed of letting his own flesh and blood die.
 Now, not only does this make death utterly meaningless on a level never seen before in Dragon Ball Z (not even in previous sagas), but it ignores the fact that there are some acts you just can't come back from.
 Knowingly letting a family member die is perhaps the darkest and most sadistic thing a villain can do, never mind the HERO of your goddamn story!
 It's utter failure on Goku's part and proof that he is perhaps the worst father ever, that he only viewed his family as more of an afterthought next to fighting and adventuring, and that just because something is easily fixed doesn't mean there isn't lingering pain.
 If a real life father left one of his OWN CHILDREN to die, that child could never look at the father the same way again, and it also negates the "Larger-Than-Life God Even Among Gods" image they were trying to give Goku in the final chapter of DBZ, because a true paragon of morality would look after his own and choose his family, not a fraud who insulted and dishonored them for seven years and an alien child he barely knows.
 All around fucking FAIL.

-- supernintendo128: This troper doesn't really mind the portrayal of Gine in Dragon Ball Minus, but what I am upset about is that Dragon Ball Minus retcons Goku's already established backstory from the DBZ Bardock special.
+- supernintendo128: For me, it's that Dragon Ball Minus retcons Goku's already established backstory from the DBZ Bardock special.
 In the special, Goku was sent to earth on a mission to wipe out all the humans shortly after he was born and right before Planet Vegeta is destroyed.
 In Dragon Ball Minus, Goku, when he was just 3 years old, was sent to Earth by his parents a month before Planet Vegeta is destroyed to save him from Frieza.
 It contradicts the anime and original manga in a few ways: Why is Goku a newborn when Grandpa Gohan finds him in the woods and why does he at first act hostile towards Grandpa Gohan when he wasn't ordered to wipe out the humans?
 At first you would think that it's Saiyan instinct but as Gine clearly demonstrates, not all Saiyans are violent.
 Not to mention that it is implied that Goku inherited his good-hearted nature from Gine.
 Not only that, but Goku's backstory went from being similar to Superman's backstory to being an outright ripoff.

 - LLSmoothJ: Chi-Chi's treatment of Goku after the Saiyan Arc.
 Or more specifically, her lack of sympathy or even care over the fact that Goku pretty much had every bone in his body broken!
 Worse, when she's called out on this, she justifies this by saying that it's his fault that Gohan (who compared to his father barely had any injuries mind you) was put into danger.
 Never mind that it was Piccolo who put him in that position in the first place!
 Worse, she even acknowledged that Piccolo kidnapped him in an earlier episode (Unless she blames Goku for that as well).
 Maybe Goku should've married Bulma instead.
-After all, she sure as hell showed more concern for him than his so-called wife.
+After all, for all of her many faults she at least showed more concern for him than his so-called wife.